Open Data Hub logo

 For KServe (single-model serving platform), you must meet these requirements:

 • Install dependent Operators, including the Red Hat OpenShift Serverless and Red Hat OpenShift Service Mesh Operators.
+For more information, see Serving large models.

 • After the upgrade, you must inspect the default DataScienceCluster object and verify that the value of the managementState field for the kserve component is Managed.